trackme-limited/TA-trackme-cribl/README.md

 **The following command sheet shows various useful usage to interact with the Cribl API:**

+- When working with metrics, you can use the Splunk timerange filter which will automatically be taken into account, the period will be reflected when calling the API
+- The Cribl API allows up to the last 3 hours of metric with a granular 10 seconds time window
+- Beyond 3 hours, Cribl API rolls metrics with a 10 minutes span
+- The ``cribl`` custom command automatically takes this into account
+- When working with configuration, use ``spath`` to automatically extracted the fields from the JSON API response
+- You can also perform ``POST`` calls using ``mode=post`` and the ``body`` option

 #### Get workers count & information

     | cribl account=cribl mode=get url="/api/v1/master/groups?fields=workerCount&product=stream" | spath